IMPLEMENTING TOUCH SENSORS

 Figure 2 - Button, Slider, and Wheel implemented as Self Capacitance Sensors top and Mutual Capacitance Sensors bottom

 Touch sensor electrodes, especially the wheel sensor, have very complicated shapes.
 Manually creating such shapes in your PCB Design software is a tremendously challenging and time-consuming task, even for the most experienced PCB designers.
 Now think about resizing or modifying the details of existing sensors, if needed.
-Without an easy, automated way to create or modify touch sensor electrodes, it might be tough even to consider implementing touch sensors, despite their numerous advantages.
+Without an easy, automated way to create or modify capacitive touch sensor electrodes, it might be tough even to consider implementing capacitive sensors, despite their numerous advantages.
 Fortunately, there is an easy, automated way to do it.
 Let’s take a look at one method of easily creating and modifying the complex shapes and physical configurations of touch sensor electrodes.